StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

 All this information is bundled up in a tarball and encrypted using our public key via public-key cryptography.
-Once submitted, this bundled information is only accessible to Extreme Networks employees and it is used solely for debugging purposes.
+Once submitted, this bundled information is only accessible to StackStorm TSC and it is used solely for debugging purposes.

-To send debug information to Extreme Networks, run this CLI command:
+To send debug information to StackStorm, run this CLI command:

 .. sourcecode:: bash

     st2-submit-debug-info

-    This will submit the following information to Extreme Networks: logs, configs, content, system_info Are you sure you want to proceed? [y/n] y 2015-02-10 16:43:54,733  INFO - Collecting files...
+    This will submit the following information to StackStorm: logs, configs, content, system_info Are you sure you want to proceed? [y/n] y 2015-02-10 16:43:54,733  INFO - Collecting files...
     2015-02-10 16:43:55,714  INFO - Creating tarball...